Nefomemes/battlelog.js/CONTRIBUTING.md

 For the text editor itself, I myself preferred [Visual Studio Code](https://github.com/microsoft/vscode), or if you want the Code OSS experience (that's the open source version of VSC) you can check out [VSCodium](https://github.com/VSCodium/vscodium).
 If you want something else, there are [Sublime Text](https://www.sublimetext.com/) and Notepad++, heck you can even use [Vim](https://github.com/vim/vim).

-## Start adding changes to the wrapper
+## Start adding changes to this wrapper

 ### Step 1: Fork this repo and clone it from Git